History of English cricket (1726–1750): Slindon

 The 1741 season saw the emergence of Slindon, whose team was recorded in four matches.
 Among the main primary sources for the events of the 1741 season are letters written by the 2nd Duke of Richmond and his wife, Duchess Sarah (1706–1751).
 She was formerly Lady Sarah Cadogan, daughter of William Cadogan, 1st Earl Cadogan.
-They married on 4 December 1719 at The Hague and had eight children including Charles Lennox, 3rd Duke of Richmond (1733–1806).
+They married on 4 December 1719 at The Hague and had eight children, including Charles Lennox, 3rd Duke of Richmond.
 It seems that the marriage of Richmond to Duchess Sarah was a success, not always the case among the Georgian aristocracy.
-The Duchess took a keen interest in all the Duke's doings including his cricket.
+The Duchess took a keen interest in all the Duke's doings, including his cricket.
 Several references and letters written by her, including some financial accounts, have survived.
-For example, a letter from Sarah to her husband on 9 July 1741 mentions a conversation with John Newland about a Slindon match against a team from East Dean at Long Down, near Eartham, a week earlier.
+For example, a letter to her husband on 9 July 1741 mentions a conversation with John Newland about a Slindon match against a team from East Dean at Long Down, near Eartham, a week earlier.

-Thanks to letters written by the Richmonds, Slindon are known to have played Portsmouth on 15 June 1741 at Stansted Park, near Chichester.
-That is the earliest known match involving Slindon, though the club must have been playing for some time beforehand.
+As documented in letters written by the Richmonds, Slindon are known to have played Portsmouth on 15 June 1741 at Stansted Park, near Chichester.
+That is the earliest-known match involving Slindon, though the club must have been playing for some time beforehand.
 Richmond said that "above 5,000 people" were present; in a second letter, he gave the result which was a win for Slindon by 9 wickets.
-Slindon played an unnamed team on 28 July and Richmond said in a letter that it ended in a brawl.
+Slindon played an unnamed team on 28 July, and Richmond said in a letter that it ended in a brawl.

 Slindon's most famous match that season was against Surrey at Merrow Down, Guildford, on 7 September.
 Richmond, in a letter to his friend the Duke of Newcastle before the game, spoke of "poor little Slyndon (sic) against almost your whole county of Surrey".
 Next day he wrote again, saying that "wee (sic) have beat Surrey almost in one innings".
 The Duchess of Richmond wrote to her husband on 9 September, and said she "wish’d..... that the Sussex mobb (sic) had thrash'd the Surrey mob".
 She had "a grudge to those fellows ever since they mob'd you" (apparently, a reference to the Richmond Green fiasco in August 1731).
 She then said she wished the Duke "had won more of their moneys".